SpurthyRam/Buzzing-Bee/README.md

 BuzzingBee story or video setting up the solution Project roadmap Built with Contributing License Acknowledgment.

 ###### Installing
-download the the code given above and execute the exe file.And also download the file linked.
+download the the code given above and execute the exe file.
+And also download the file linked.
 [click here for file](https://drive.google.com/file/d/1PItxo2EvIWbErLegQA3k6tfbQ6B4MzD7/view?usp=sharing)

 # Buzzing-bee story or video